Hamburg's Culinary Scene

 Latin America in Hamburg

 Thanks to Hamburg’s port and its long history in trade, Hamburg has been connected with destinations around the globe for centuries.
 And this is most notably reflected in the city’s rich and varied culinary landscape.
 You can check out one of the city’s many Latin American restaurants – such as "Mexico Strasse", an authentic Mexican taco restaurant in the heart of the St Pauli district.
-From Mexico it is but a short stroll to Peru, with the "Cantina Popular" in the lively Schanzenviertel.
 The "Maria Magdalena", yet another recent Peruvian restaurant in Hamburg, offers specialities from other South American countries too and is to be found in Ottensen.

 The Chug Club – Best Bar of the Year 2018